 - Create the new Active Directory / LDAP connection in the Auth0 dashboard and copy the resulting TICKET URL.

 - On the AD/LDAP Connector host in the Connector Admin app, perform an export of the existing settings via the Import/Export tab.
 This is just a precaution in case something were to happen in the following steps that would accidentally overwrite your custom settings.
 If you are running the Connector on a host that does not have a web browser to access to the Connector Admin website, simply make a copy of your

 - On the AD/LDAP Connector host, edit the

 PROVISIONING_TICKETproperty to the TICKET URL you copied in Step 1.

-- If you moved from one Auth0 account to another, remove the property in the
+- If you moved from one Auth0 tenant to another, remove the property in the

 config.jsonfile that has the name